albertogp71/qLDPCsim/README.md

 - simulates a depolarizing channel
 - generates the syndromes.

-The syndromes are processed by the quantum LDPC decoder.
+The syndromes are processed by the quantum LDPC decoder so as to obtain corresponding error sequences to be used for correction.
-Currently available decoding algorithms are
+Currently available decoding algorithms are:
 - conventional iterative belief-propagation
 - the iterative sum-product algorithm
 - the bit-flipping algorithm

-...but many more are up to come!!
+...and many more to come!!

+## Source code structure
 The source code is organized in modules:
 - **simulate**: simulation execution and error statistics evaluation.
 - **PCMlibrary**: a library of parity check matrix pairs (Hx, Hz).